Rev-9: History

-The Rev-9 is a Terminator model developed by Legion, an artificial intelligence designed for cyber warfare in a future timeline where Skynet's rise was prevented.
-Legion dispatched a Rev-9 back in time to 2020 from 2042 with the mission of terminating Dani Ramos, a young woman who will go on to lead humanity against Legion's forces in the future.
+The Rev-9 is a Terminator model developed by Legion, an artificial intelligence designed for cyber warfare in a future timeline where Skynet's rise gets prevented.
+Legion dispatched a Rev-9 back in time to 2020 from 2042 with the mission of terminating Dani Ramos, a young woman who will proceed to lead humanity against Legion's forces in the future.
 Upon its arrival in Mexico City, the Rev-9 goes to Dani's home, only to find that she and her brother Diego have already left for their job at a factory.
 It kills their father and assumes his appearance as a disguise to infiltrate the factory.
-There, it nearly shoots Dani, but is ambushed by Grace, a cybernetically-enhanced human soldier sent from 2042 to protect her.
-The Rev-9 pursues them in a truck as they escape, and during the chase reveals its capability to split into two individual units.
+There, it nearly shoots Dani but is ambushed by Grace, a cybernetically enhanced human soldier sent from 2042 to protect her.
+The Rev-9 pursues them in a truck as they escape.
+During the chase, it exhibits its capability to split into individual units.
 It manages to kill Diego and corner Dani and Grace, only to be temporarily disabled by the sudden arrival of Sarah Connor, who attacks it using high-grade weaponry.
-Dani and Grace flee, and later meet up with Sarah.
+Dani and Grace flee and later meet up with Sarah.

 Having lost its targets, the Rev-9 hacks into local surveillance cameras to reacquire them.
-It discovers the trio are heading to Laredo, Texas, where inevitably they would need to cross the Mexico–United States border.
+It discovers the trio are heading to Laredo, Texas, where they would be forced to cross the Mexico–United States border.
 Disguising itself as a United States Border Patrol officer, it arranges their arrest, so that it can ambush them.
 The Rev-9 arrives at the Border Patrol detention center in Laredo and slaughters numerous Border Patrol agents and detainees but the trio escapes in a helicopter.
-By the time it is able to locate them again, they have allied with Carl, a T-800 Terminator left behind after Skynet's demise.
+By the time it is able to locate them again, they have allied with Carl, a T-800 Terminator left behind after Skynet's demise, and the Rev-9 is shocked by the encounter of a similar machine that not aligned with Legion.